Code4Delphi/ia-na-pratica/Samples/Toolsets/README.md

 TMS AI Studio comes with several ready-to-use ToolSets that cover common scenarios and allow AI to interact with your application in a controlled and secure manner.
 Check out some of them:

-1️⃣ Log Generation - `TTMSFNCCloudAILogger` <br/>
+1️⃣ Log Generation - `TMSMCPCloudAILogger` <br/>
 Provides AI access to output messages, whether in the console, message boxes, or log files.

-2️⃣ File System - `TTMSFNCCloudAIFileSystem` <br/>
+2️⃣ File System - `TMSMCPCloudAIFileSystem` <br/>
 Allows AI to interact with the local file system in a structured and restricted manner.

-3️⃣ Data Manipulation - `TTMSFNCCloudAIDataSet` <br/>
+3️⃣ Data Manipulation - `TMSMCPCloudAIDataSet` <br/>
 Exposes Delphi's TDataSet functionality, enabling queries and manipulation of database records.

-4️⃣ Email Integration - `TTMSFNCCloudAIEmail` <br/>
+4️⃣ Email Integration - `TMSMCPCloudAIEmail` <br/>
 Gives AI access to sending and retrieving emails via POP3/SMTP.

 ## ✨ Create Your Own ToolSets

-And if you want to go beyond what's already available, you can create your own toolset by inheriting from `TTMSFNCCloudAIToolSet` and overriding the `DefineTools` method.
+And if you want to go beyond what's already available, you can create your own toolset by inheriting from `TMSMCPCloudAIToolSet` and overriding the `DefineTools` method.
 This way, you add exactly the features you want to bundle and expose to AI.

 👉 With this combination of ready-made ToolSets and the flexibility to create new ones, TMS AI Studio adapts to different scenarios, making your application much more powerful and intelligent.